mesosphere/marathon/docs/docs/backup-restore.md

 # Backup & Restore

-Marathon 1.5 and later has backup and restore functionality build in.
+Marathon 1.5 and later has backup and restore functionality built in.
 The complete state from the persistent data store can be backed up to an external file on the local disk or to an external storage provider.
 A backup can be restored again and will bring back the exact same state as it was available at the time of backup creation.